College Planning Help for Homeschoolers

 If you’re a homeschooled student, you can get ready for college the same way students at traditional high schools do: by taking challenging coursework, studying hard, and asking your instructor for help when you need it.

-You can also take advantage of the same College Board programs and services, like the AP Program, the SAT, and the College Board Opportunity Scholarships.
+You can also take advantage of the same College Board programs and services, like the AP® Program, the PSAT/NMSQT®, the SAT®, and BigFuture®.

 Homeschoolers and AP

-AP Exams: If you get a qualifying score on an AP Exam, you could earn college credit or advanced course placement at thousands of colleges nationwide.
+AP Exams: If you get a qualifying score on an AP Exam, you could earn college credit, advanced placement, or both at thousands of colleges nationwide.
 Homeschoolers can usually take AP Exams at a local school that administers them.

-Call or email AP Services for Students at 888-225-5427 or [email protected] to get contact information for local AP coordinators who can help you arrange to take the exams.
+Contact AP Services for Students at 888-225-5427 or complete this form to get contact information for local AP coordinators who can help you arrange to take the exams.

 AP courses: If your homeschool provider wants to offer a course that can be officially labeled “AP,” they’ll need to give the College Board information about the course so we can make sure it meets AP standards.
 To do this, they’ll need to submit an AP Course Audit form.
 Learn more about the AP Course Audit and get more information for homeschool providers.